InCommon Federation Participant Operational Practices

 2.9 What information in this database is considered “public information” and would be provided to any interested party?

-No data in the Electronic Identity Database is considered public.
+A: No data in the electronic identity database is considered public.
 The college has the public facing portion of its LDAP servers, which are fed by this system, if such information is needed.
 This public facing directory allows for individual control of information released using FERPA controls.
 Directory information includes Name, Phone Number, and email address.

 Uses of Your Electronic Identity Credential System